msergiy87/phone_cisco_6921/README.md

 ```
  - minimumRingVolume - minimum volume of the phone's ringer.
 A number between 0 (off) to 15 (full).

 ##### 7) URL to use when the directories or contacts key is pressed.
-Set folder, the web server DocumentRoot, where you store phonebook xml file.
+If necessary, set folder, where you store phonebook xml file.
 ```
 <directoryURL>http://ASTERISK_SERVER_IP/phonebook.xml</directoryURL>
 ```